Matra Alice: Successor Models

-The EF9345 video chip in the Matra Alice 32/90 was capable of displaying 8 colors, 128 alphanumeric characters, and 128 semi-graphic characters with a semigraphic mode and 40- and 80-column text modes.
+The Thomson EF9345 video chip in the Matra Alice 32/90 was capable of displaying 8 colors, 128 alphanumeric characters, and 128 semi-graphic characters with a semigraphic mode and 40- and 80-column text modes.
 It could address up to 16 KiB of dedicated VRAM although the Alice 32 and 90 only included 8 KiB.
 The 32x16 semigraphic mode of the original Alice was simulated in software by the Alice 32/90 system ROM.